broadinstitute/adapt/README.md

 Output the best _N_ design options, where each option contains primers and guides.
 The _N_ options should represent a diverse selection of genomic regions.
 There is no set length for the region.
-ADAPT uses a beam search to prune options.
+ADAPT uses a branch and bound search to prune options.
 * `sliding-window`: Search for guides within a sliding window of a fixed size, and output an optimal guide set for each window.

 INPUT-TYPE is one of: